mtzgroup/tcpb-cpp/README.md

 * **Using TCPB-cpp from different programming languages:** examples available at the folder `examples/api`.

 * **Native C++ examples:** available at the folders `examples/qm` and `examples/qmmm`.

+* **Running example binaries:** By default, all example binaries expect a TeraChem server running on port 12345.

 ## Notes for TeraChem Developers